-Not long ago I wrote an article where I talked about the deep survival crisis the protagonist of Cast Away is plunged into when he is stranded on an uninhabited island.
+There’s an article on this website where I talk about the deep survival crisis the protagonist of Cast Away is plunged into when he is stranded on an uninhabited island.
 After four years of persevering and adapting to a harsh environment, he is able to free himself from the extreme confines of an isolated, ascetic life.
-In the current article I explore the primitive and intimate process of being inside the reality of moving through severe challenges. ~ Gloria
+In this article I explore the primitive and intimate process of being inside the reality of moving through severe challenges. ~ Gloria

 In the Liminal Zone, we are eyeless, voiceless, and without skin to cover our bones.
 We are wanderers in the land of the dead, a stark desert buffeted by howling winds.
 If you listen closely, you can hear the shrill whispers of its discarnate inhabitants – those unwilling to move on, unwilling to let go of their grief, and those who will not leave until they understand, from their profoundest depths, WHY.

 When you’ve lost your job, your spouse, your child, your beloved pet, when you’ve been forcibly and permanently separated from who you loved and what you need to live, the grief and shock are overwhelming.
 You’re not having a debate with despair, loneliness, or terror – you are those things; they live inside each cell of your being, roiling through your guts in an endless loop of horror.
 You are now inside the cruel universe.
 This is about your absolute powerlessness to do anything about being swept away, tugged under violent waters and thrown against sharp rocks and jagged reefs.
 And it all happens without your consent while you choke, unable to scream or protest.